rosklyar/card-assigner/README.md

-Task: implement com.playtika.cards.service.DefaultCardAssigner or write own designed Assigner component
+Task: implement com.playtika.cards.service.DefaultCardAssigner or design own component

 Service that assigns a card to the user.